 Rumble motors provide user feedback features in some games.
 A typical controller has two, consisting of the engines and the wheels, that give the user feedback.

 PlayStation controllers have a basic audio system as well.
 These systems include a speaker and its driver circuit.

-Along with the control sticks, directional pad, trigger, and buttons, you can control PlayStation 4 games with a touchpad.
+With the control sticks, a directional pad, a trigger, and buttons, you can control PlayStation 4 games with a touchpad.
 The touchpad assembly is on top, in the middle of the daughter circuit board texture.

 4.9 USB Port and PCB